float property specifies whether or not an element should float.

-Elements after the floating element will flow around it.
-To avoid this, use the clear property.
+Elements after a floating element will flow around it.
+To avoid this, use the

-The clear property specifies which sides of an element other floating elements are not allowed.
+clear property specifies on which sides of an element

 An image with border and margins that floats to the right in a paragraph

 Let an image float to the right in a paragraph.
 Add border and margins to the image.

 An image with a caption that floats to the right